 Livestock Pavilion

-Check In/Final Weigh-In: Wednesday 3p-5p

-Show/Judging: Thursday 2p

-Carcass Judging: Friday 11a

-Livestock Sale: Saturday 6:30p
+Check In/Final Weigh-In: Tuesday 6p-8p Show/Judging: Wednesday 6p Carcass Judging: TBD based on judges' availability Livestock Sale: Saturday 6:30p

-- Refer to all Langlade County Fair General Rules and Regulations & Chapter ATCP160 at the beginning of this book. - Swine exhibitors shall follow state health rules. - Swine must be born on or after January 1 of the current year. - Age Classifications See ATCP 160.08 Class definitions, individual classes in front of Fair Book. - Youth will complete swine forms and turn in at April Swine check-in. - Per the Langlade County Fair, the Swine Show is a terminal show and weigh-in is in accordance with DATCP rules and regulations.
+- Refer to all Langlade County Fair General Rules & Regulations & Chapter ATCP160 at the beginning of this book. - Swine exhibitors shall follow state health rules. - Swine must be born on or after January 1 of the current year. - Age Classifications See ATCP 160.08 Class definitions, individual classes in front of Fair Book. - Youth will complete swine forms & turn in at April Swine check-in.

+• Per the Langlade County Fair, the Swine Show is a terminal show & weigh-in is in accordance with DATCP rules & regulations.
 Terminal means ALL swine brought to the fair must go to a processing plant.